lecode-official/deepl-dotnet/documentation/migration-guide.md

 <PackageReference Include="DeepL" Version="0.4.3" />
 ```

 Now, that you have uninstalled the old `DeepL` package, you can install the new `DeepL.net` package.
-Again, you can either use the NuGet package manager UI in Visual Studio or your favorite CLI-based package managers:
+Again, you can either use the NuGet package manager UI in Visual Studio or your favorite CLI-based package manager:

 ```bash
 Install-Package DeepL.net -Version 1.5.0 # Package Manager